qruto/laravel-wave/README.md

 php artisan sse:ping --interval=30
 ```

+For example, basic `fastcgi_read_timeout` set to 60s.
+Which means that events in the connection must occur more often than 60 seconds.

 ### With Laravel Echo

-Import Laravel Echo with Wave and pass `WaveConnector` to the broadcaster option:
+Import Laravel Echo with `WaveConnector` and pass it to the broadcaster option:

 ```javascript
 import Echo from 'laravel-echo';